-Independent Auditors' Report
+Independent Auditor's Report

-We have audited the accompanying financial statements of the business type activities and the aggregate remaining fund information of the County of San Bernardino Special District County Service Area No. 70 - Zone J (CSA), a component unit of the County of San Bernardino, as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise CSA's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the County of San Bernardino Special District County Service Area No. 70 - Zone J (CSA), a component unit of the County of San Bernardino, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise CSA's basic financial statements as listed in the table of contents.